Fra Angelico: The Vatican, 1445–1455

-In 1445 Pope Eugene IV summoned him to Rome to paint the frescoes of the Chapel of the Holy Sacrament at St Peter's, later demolished by Pope Paul III.
-Vasari suggests this might have been when Fra Angelico was offered the Archbishopric of Florence by Pope Nicholas V, to turn it down, recommending instead another friar.
-The story seems possible, and even likely.
-However, the detail does not tally.
-In 1445 the pope was Eugene IV.
-Nicholas was not to be elected until 6 March 1447.
-The archbishop in question during 1446–1459 was the Dominican Antoninus of Florence (Antonio Pierozzi), canonised by Pope Adrian VI in 1523.
-In 1447 Fra Angelico was in Orvieto with his pupil, Benozzo Gozzoli, executing works for the Cathedral.
-Among his other pupils were Zanobi Strozzi.
+In 1445, Pope Eugene IV summoned Angelico to Rome to paint the frescoes of the Chapel of the Holy Sacrament at St Peter's, later demolished by Pope Paul III.
+Vasari suggests that at this time Angelico was offered the Archbishopric of Florence by Pope Nicholas V, which he rejected, recommending another friar in his place.
+However, the story does not align with the historical facts.
+In 1445 the Pope was Eugene IV and Nicholas was not to be elected until two years later in March 1447.
+The archbishop in question during 1446–1459 was the Dominican Antoninus of Florence (Antonio Pierozzi), who was canonized by Pope Adrian VI in 1523.

+In 1447, Angelico and his pupil, Benozzo Gozzoli, travelled to Orvieto to produce works for the Cathedral of the Assumption of Mary.
+Among his other pupils was Zanobi Strozzi.

-From 1447 to 1449 Fra Angelico was back at the Vatican, designing the frescoes for the Niccoline Chapel for Nicholas V. The scenes from the lives of the two martyred deacons of the Early Christian Church, St. Stephen and St. Lawrence may have been executed wholly or in part by assistants.
-The small chapel, with its brightly frescoed walls and gold leaf decorations gives the impression of a jewel box.
-From 1449 until 1452, Fra Angelico was back at his old convent of Fiesole, where he was the Prior.
+From 1447 to 1449, Angelico was again at the Vatican, designing the frescoes for the Niccoline Chapel for Nicholas V. The scenes from the lives of the two martyred deacons of the Early Christian Church, St. Stephen and St. Lawrence may have been executed wholly or in part by assistants.
+The small chapel, with its brightly frescoed walls and gold leaf decorations, gives the impression of a jewel box.
+From 1449 until 1452, Angelico returned to the convent in Fiesole, where he became Prior.